Kenny Ortega: Early life

 Ortega was born in Palo Alto, California, the son of Madeline, a waitress, and Octavio "Tibby" Ortega, a factory worker.
-He also has a sister, Debra Ortega.
+He also has a sister, Debra Ortega and brother, Mark Ortega.
 Both of his parents were also born in Palo Alto, though his paternal grandparents were Spanish immigrants.
 He attended Sequoia High School in Redwood City, California, where he was a cheerleader and in the drama group.

 Career

 Ortega began his career as an actor, appearing in a touring production of Oliver! and Hair before venturing into choreography and directing.
+Ortega choreographed The Mystic Knights of the Oingo Boingo in the mid to late 1970s.
 Ortega was offered the leading role in a production of Jesus Christ Superstar, but turned the offer down to become a choreographer for the San Francisco-based band The Tubes after being spotted on the dance floor in a club by members of the band.
 Ortega toured with the band for ten years, before being contracted by Cher to choreograph a TV special and tour and by KISS on their Dynasty Tour.

 In 1980, Ortega was hired as one of the choreographers on the film Xanadu, working with Gene Kelly who mentored him into choreographing for film.
 During this time period, Ortega also served as choreographer for several of John Hughes's films, including Pretty in Pink and Ferris Bueller's Day Off, as well as the 1987 film Dirty Dancing.

-Ortega would also choreograph several music videos, including "Material Girl" by Madonna, "She's a Beauty" by The Tubes, "Rock Me Tonite" by Billy Squier, Physical by Olivia Newton-John and "Mr. Roboto" by Styx.
+Ortega would also choreograph several music videos, including "Material Girl" by Madonna, "She's a Beauty" by The Tubes, Physical by Olivia Newton-John and "Mr. Roboto" by Styx.
+He also produced and choreographed the embarrassing "Rock Me Tonite" by Billy Squier which turned into a career-ending disaster for the artist.

 He made his directorial debut in 1992 with the Disney musical Newsies, which was followed up by Hocus Pocus in 1993.
 Both films underperformed at the box-office but have since gone on to attract considerable cult followings.
 Ortega also served as choreographer for To Wong Foo, Thanks for Everything!
 Julie Newmar in 1995.

 Alongside Michael Jackson, he created and designed Jackson's Dangerous World Tour (1992–1993), HIStory World Tour (1996–1997) and Michael Jackson & Friends (1999).
 He has also choreographed events ranging from Super Bowl XXX, the 72nd Academy Awards, the 1996 Summer Olympics (Atlanta) and the 2002 Winter Olympics (Salt Lake City).

 In 2006, Ortega directed and choreographed two Disney Channel Original Movies, High School Musical and The Cheetah Girls 2.
 Ortega would return as director and choreographer for High School Musical 2 in 2007 and High School Musical 3: Senior Year in 2008.